Collins-type fragmentation energy correlator in semi-inclusive deep inelastic lepton-hadron scattering: Introduction

 where $T_{\mu\nu}$ is the energy-stress tensor~\cite{Tkachov:1995kk, Hofman:2008ar, Kravchuk:2018htv}.
 In the collinear region where $\theta_{ij}\rightarrow 0$, the EEC exhibits a perturbative scaling law $\lim_{n_j \to n_i} \vv{\E(n_i)\E(n_j)} \sim 1/\theta_{ij}^{2-\gamma}$, as derived from the factorization theorem and perturbative collinear resummation~\cite{Dixon:2019uzg} or light-ray operator product expansion (OPE)~\cite{Hofman:2008ar,Kologlu:2019mfz,Chen:2023zzh}, where $\gamma$ is the anomalous dimension of twist-2 spin-3 operator and the constant 2 is from classical scaling~\cite{Dixon:2019uzg,Korchemsky:2019nzm, Chang:2020qpj, Chen:2020adz, Chen:2021gdk}.
 Non-perturbative effects can then be investigated from analyzing deviations from the perturbative scaling behavior~\cite{Schindler:2023cww,Lee:2024esz,Chen:2024nyc}.

 In recent years, there has been a resurgence of interests in the phenomenology applications of energy correlators.
-These include, among others, a precision determination of the strong coupling constant~\cite{CMS:2024mlf} by extracting the scaling behavior near the collinear limit and calculating the ratio of three-point and two-point projected energy correlators~\cite{Chen:2020vvp,Lee:2022uwt,Chen:2023zlx}, a potentially precise extraction of the top quark mass through the measurement of multi-point energy correlators on decaying massive states~\cite{Holguin:2023bjf, Holguin:2022epo, Holguin:2024tkz, Xiao:2024rol}, and revealing the hadronization dynamics in quarkonium production by analyzing neighboring radiation patterns~\cite{Chen:2024nfl}.
+These include, for instance, a set of novel event shape observables called transverse energy-energy correlators to investigate deep inelastic scattering~\cite{Li:2020bub,Gao:2023ivm}, a precision determination of the strong coupling constant~\cite{CMS:2024mlf} by extracting the scaling behavior near the collinear limit and calculating the ratio of three-point and two-point projected energy correlators~\cite{Chen:2020vvp,Lee:2022uwt,Chen:2023zlx}, a potentially precise extraction of the top quark mass through the measurement of multi-point energy correlators on decaying massive states~\cite{Holguin:2023bjf, Holguin:2022epo, Holguin:2024tkz, Xiao:2024rol}, resolving spin structures of electroweak bosons or fragmenting gluons~\cite{Ricci:2022htc, Song:2025bdj}, and revealing the hadronization dynamics in quarkonium production by analyzing neighboring radiation patterns~\cite{Chen:2024nfl}.
 We refer to \refcite{Moult:2025nhu} for a complete review of recent applications of energy correlators.

 Combining the concepts of energy correlator and parton distribution function (PDF), \refs{Liu:2022wop,Cao:2023oef} introduced the nucleon energy correlator~(NEC), offering a new probe for the internal structure of nucleons.
 In this paper, building upon the previous study~\cite{Liu:2024kqt}, we extend NECs to fragmentation processes and introduce fragmentation energy correlators (FECs).
 Unlike the well-established EEC, which sums over asymptotic energy fluxes from all particles in some given directions, the FEC represents an ``exclusive'' extension, with one of the energy fluxes in the original EEC replaced by an observed hadron, and thus becomes a nonperturbative object.
 Compared to the standard PDF or fragmentation function (FF), the NEC or FEC tags an additional energy flow around the incoming or outgoing hadron, and gives an extra handle to probe the nonperturbative transverse-momentum structure intrinsic to the hadron or in the fragmentation process.
 As established in \refs{Liu:2024kqt, Chen:2024bpj, Zhu:2025qkx}, NECs and FECs can be related to transverse-momentum-dependent (TMD) PDFs and FFs~\cite{Collins:1981uw}, respectively, in terms of their angular integrals.
 They can therefore serve as novel tools to uncover complementary information of QCD tomography.